We buy organic veggies and green energy. In the meanwhile, the money in our savings account might be financing a new coal power plant. Sad, but true.

 A further part of the funds is invested in improving the district and providing facilities for the community.
 For this purpose, individual neighbourhoods are assigned a “Social Management Label” which is based both on quantitative survey findings and on qualitative insights from interviews with residents.
 Depending on the needs of the community suitable measures are taken accordingly.

 Tomorrow Zero is the first climate-neutral bank account.
-Our premium account offers great banking features such as unlimited Pockets and worldwide free cash withdrawals.
+Our sustainable premium account offers great banking features such as unlimited Pockets and worldwide free cash withdrawals.
 And we invest a major part of your monthly fee in projects that demonstrably reduce carbon dioxide.

 We use the fees to support projects such as microcredits in Peru and biogas units in Vietnam.
 People in these regions are hit the hardest by climate change – although they are the least responsible for it.
+We believe that the best way to help these people is to support them to help themselves by making sustainable banking available to everyone.

 Track your positive impact in the app – and the impact of the entire community.